codemod-com/docs/docs/cli/advanced-usage.md

 ```

 :::tip
 By default, the Intuita CLI excludes the following glob pattern: `--exclude "**/node_modules/**/*.*"`.
-If you are using your own glob pattern, we recommend excluding the `node_modules` directory to avoid unnecessary codemod runs.
+If you are using a different glob pattern, we recommend excluding the `node_modules` directory to avoid unnecessary codemod runs.
 :::

 ### `--targetPath`